blender/blender/doc/python_api/rst/include__bmesh.rst

 Take care when dealing with multiple BMesh instances since the mesh data can use a lot of memory.
-While a mesh that the Python script owns will be freed when the script holds no references to it, it's good practice to call :class:`bmesh.types.BMesh.free` which will remove all the mesh data immediately and disable further access.
+While a mesh that the Python script owns will be freed when the script holds no references to it, it's good practice to call :meth:`bmesh.types.BMesh.free` which will remove all the mesh data immediately and disable further access.